BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 ## 1. Vision and Goals Of The Project

-Develop an application for users to deploy their operationalized Deep Neural Network (DNN) models in the cloud.
-This application includes a front-end UI for the computer vision repository.
+Develop an application for users to upload images and visualize the output of deployed Deep Neural Network (DNN) models in a simple HTML user interface
 * Provide a user interface that allows users to visualize the output of a deployed computer vision model.
 Users can improve on and gain insights from their deployed model by storing test images in a file system and examining them for correctness through the user interface.
 This user interface should be deployed to the cloud.
 * Provide a modular way for different models and different input/output signatures.